brandeddavid/prismic-test/README.md

 npm run test
 ```

-To run all the test cases given in the instructions documentdirectly,
+To run all the test cases given in the instructions document directly,
 | Input | Expected output |
 | -------- | --------------- |
 | "" | 0 |